mattscripted/mattscripted.github.io/content/blog/export-vs-export-default/index.md

 ### TypeScript

-TypeScript recommends default export for files with a primary purpose [4]:
+TypeScript recommends default export for modules with a primary purpose [4]:

 > #### If you’re only exporting a single class or function, use export default
 > ...
 If a module’s primary purpose is to house one specific export, then you should consider exporting it as a default export.
 This makes both importing and actually using the import a little easier.